 Before deciding, consider your personal circumstances, advises Money Talks News founder Stacy Johnson:

 “For some people it’s a great idea to take Social Security early, and for some people it’s a great idea to wait.”

-You generally can start receiving Social Security as soon as age 62 or as late as age 70.
+You generally can start receiving Social Security as soon as age 62.
+Some people wait as late as age 70.
 If you plan to continue working until your benefits reach their maximum at age 70, delaying your claim will result in greater monthly payouts.
-However, if you have concerns about your longevity or you need the money right away, filing an early claim may make the most sense.
+However, if you have concerns about how long you may live or you need the money right away, filing an early claim may make the most sense.